Teodoro Obiang Nguema Mbasogo: Russia

-On 26 September 2024, Obiang visited Moscow and had a meeting with Russian President Vladimir Putin.
+On 26 September 2024, Obiang visited Moscow and had a meeting with Russian President Vladimir Putin at Russian Energy Week 2024.
 Putin emphasized that Russia and Equatorial Guinea have successfully cooperated in OPEC+.

 Spain

-In August 1979, Spain offered to help Francisco Macías Nguema during the coup.
+In August 1979, Obiang overthrew his uncle, Francisco Macías Nguema, in a military coup in Equatorial Guinea.
+Spain did not intervene to defend Macías and was prepared to send troops if Spanish nationals were targeted by Macias.

 Between 1979 and 1983, Spain sent Equatorial Guinea 15 million Spanish pesetas for the development of the nation.
 Relations between both nations almost severed again due to debt renegotiation in 1983 and the fact that Equatorial Guinea owed Spain over 6 million Spanish pesetas.

-Agreements were made before more drastic measures were taken.
-During the 2004 coup d'état attempt, President Obiang accused Spain of knowing about the coup attempt and for sending two Spanish warships to the region, however, Spanish Prime Minister José María Aznar denied the allegations that the ships were there to assist in the coup.
+Tensions resurfaced during the failed 2004 coup attempt against Obiang.
+The Equatoguinean government accused Spain of having prior knowledge of the plot and of deploying naval vessels to the region.
+Former Spanish Prime Minister José María Aznar denied the allegations that the ships were there to assist in the coup.

 In 2016, trade between Equatorial Guinea and Spain totaled €748 million Euros.
 90% of Equatorial Guinea's exports to Spain is in oil.
 Spain's main exports to Equatorial Guinea include: drinks, furniture and lamps, mechanical equipment, automobiles and trucks, and electronic material.
 Spain's has €3 million Euros of investment in Equatorial Guinea, mainly in the construction industry.
 At the same time, Equatorial Guinea's investment in Spain totals €4 million Euros.
 Equatorial Guinea is Spain's ninth biggest trading partner from Africa (78th largest globally).
 Spain is Equatorial Guinea's third biggest trading partner globally (after China and the United States).